PathiSamanvithaReddy/TSF-Internship/README.md

+# The Sparks Foundation Internship -  June 2021
 # Task-1 : Prediction using Supervised ML
 Percentage scores of the students are predicted based on the number of hours spent on studying using Supervised Machine Learning.
 # Dependencies: <br>